cpjosejesus/tmdb_movies/README.md

 Here is the Medium blog post I have written: https://medium.com/@cp.josejesus/tmdb-movies-dataset-analysis-11ebf31eb6cd

 Project Motivation
-This project (Write a Data Science Blog Post) is part of Udacity Data Scientists Nanodegree Program.
+This project (Write a Data Science Blog Post) is part of Data Scientists Program.

 I used The TMDB Movies Dataset for this project.
 The dataset It is a popular database for movies and TV shows.
 The orijinal dataset can be found here: https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata